Low-resolution spectroscopic characterisation of five poorly known Galactic stellar clusters: Summary and conclusion

 \section{Summary and conclusion}

-In this paper, we have analysed low-resolution spectroscopic data obtained with MODS@LBT to derive the systemic line-of-sight velocities and the metallicity for a set of faint and/or highly extinct stellar clusters targeted by the MGCS, whose high-resolution spectroscopic investigation remains challenging with current facilities.

-For three systems, i.e. Koposov 1, Koposov 2, and Mu\~noz 1, we validate our measurements against existing spectroscopic determinations available in the literature \citep{munoz2012,geha2026}, consistently finding excellent agreement.
+In this paper, we analysed low-resolution spectroscopic data obtained with MODS@LBT to derive the systemic heliocentric radial velocities and the metallicity for a set of faint and/or highly extinct stellar clusters targeted by the MGCS, whose high-resolution spectroscopic investigation remains challenging with current facilities.
+For three systems, i.e. Koposov 1, Koposov 2, and Mu\~noz 1, we validated our measurements against existing spectroscopic determinations available in the literature \citep{munoz2012,geha2026} and consistently find excellent agreement.
 In addition, we present results for Pfleiderer 2 and RLGC2, providing their systemic velocities and spectroscopic metallicity for the first time.
-We find that Pfleiderer 2 has a $\vsys = 3\pm3$ km $\mathrm{s^{-1}}$ and $\feh=-0.76\pm0.09$ dex, while RLGC2 has $\vsys = -316\pm4$ km $\mathrm{s^{-1}}$ and $\feh=-2.33\pm0.04$ dex.
+We find that Pfleiderer 2 has a $\vsys = 6\pm5$ km $\mathrm{s^{-1}}$ and $\feh=-0.75\pm0.09$ dex, while RLGC2 has $\vsys = -313\pm6$ km $\mathrm{s^{-1}}$ and $\feh=-2.33\pm0.13$ dex.

-These new measurements have enabled, for four of the clusters, the first accurate orbital analysis aimed at constraining their origin.
-We find that one cluster is likely dynamically associated with the Sagittarius dwarf spheroidal galaxy (Koposov 1), one is possibly linked to the \textit{Gaia}–Sausage–Enceladus merger (RLGC2), one is consistent with an in situ origin moving on a resonant orbit (Pfleiderer 2), and one remains ungrouped (Koposov 2).
+For four of the clusters, these new measurements have enabled the first accurate orbital analysis aimed at constraining their origin.
+We find that one cluster is likely dynamically associated with the Sagittarius dwarf spheroidal galaxy (Koposov 1), one is possibly linked to the \textit{Gaia}–Sausage–Enceladus merger (RLGC2), one is consistent with an in-situ origin moving on a resonant orbit (Pfleiderer 2), and one remains ungrouped (Koposov 2).
 Finally, we confirm previous findings that Mu\~noz 1 occupies a similar region of the integrals of motion space as other clusters associated with the Sag dSph \citep[e.g.][]{callingham2022}.
-Nevertheless, it is important to stress that dynamical information alone can be sometimes misleading, as orbital parameters only might not always trace accurately the origin of globular clusters \citep[see e.g.][]{pfeffer2020,pagnini2023,ceccarelli2025}.
+Nevertheless, it is important to stress that dynamical information alone can sometimes be misleading as orbital parameters alone might not always accurately trace the origin of GCs \citep[see e.g.][]{pfeffer2020,pagnini2023,ceccarelli2025}.
 A definitive assessment of the nature and origin of these systems ultimately requires the combination of dynamics with detailed chemical abundances and precise age determinations.